We Keep Less So You Make More

 - Motorcycle, truck and Car accidents: Car crashes are one of the leading causes of wrongful death claims, killing millions of people annually.
 Whether your loved one was a driver, passenger, motorcyclist, or pedestrian, you can trust our team to find the responsible party and ensure they don’t get away with their carelessness.
 Some common causes of auto accident fatalities include DUI, distracted driving, and fatigued driving.

 - Medical malpractice: Medical professionals must be extremely careful and vigilant when treating or diagnosing patients, especially if patients are suffering from a health condition that must be treated immediately.
 One small mistake can lead to death if a surgery goes wrong and an organ is damaged, or if someone’s cancer isn’t diagnosed in time before the patient becomes extremely sick.

 When there is a wrongful death, NeJame Law understands the strong desire to see the wrongdoer—whether an individual, a company, or an organization—held accountable for their actions.
 Our skill and experience in handling wrongful death suits ensure that your claim will be handled with appropriate aggression while always maintaining the dignity and respect owed the deceased and their survivors.
 An attorney from our firm can work with you to make certain that you understand what is occurring in your case.

-If you wish to discuss a wrongful death claim with an Orlando wrongful death attorney, please know that we have the determination and the resources to take on complicated and high-stakes matters involved in a wrongful death claim.
+If you wish to discuss a wrongful death claim with an Orlando wrongful death lawyer, please know that we have the determination and the resources to take on complicated and high-stakes matters involved in a wrongful death claim.